sethuli20241379-maker/Smart-Campus-API/README.md

 and makes future extensions easier.
 Improves reusability and testability:
 Because sub-resources are independent classes, they can be tested in isolation.
 This allows for more focused unit testing and better code quality.
+Aligns with RESTful principles:
+RESTful principles treat resources as hierarchical entities.
+The URL structure is naturally mapped to a corresponding object structure in the code, making the API more intuitive for both developers and clients.